gergokee/kubeseal-encrypter/README.md

 # Kubeseal encrypter
-An app to help you encrypt multiple secrets to make life easier.
+An a very simple nodeJS app to help you encrypt multiple secrets to make life easier.

 ## How to use
 * Add your .crt file under sealed-secrets directory, run the app with docker and enjoy.